On the Asymptotics of Self-Supervised Pre-training: Two-Stage M-Estimation and Representation Symmetry: Main Result: Asymptotic Behavior of the Test Risk

 \Cref{thm:master-compatible} shows that the (scaled) conditional excess risk $\mathcal{E}_{m,n}$ converges in distribution to a random variable with two distinct terms.
-The first term, $\sigma^2 d_{\mathrm{eff}}(\Omega_\star)$, is precisely the contribution of the excess risk of well-specified OLS regression on the features $\psi(\cdot, w_\star)$.
-The second term $\alpha^{-1} \norm{ \mathcal{L}(Z) }^2_{L^2_{\mathrm{down}}}$ on the other hand captures the interactions between the pre-training loss and the downstream regression problem.
-The scaling factor of $1/\alpha$ in the second term captures the ratio $m/n$ in the joint limit.
-As the pre-training data starts to dominate the downstream data (i.e., $\alpha \to \infty$), the contribution of the second term correctly vanishes, since the problem effectively reduces to well-specified OLS.
+The first term, $\sigma^2 d_{\mathrm{act}}(\Omega_\star)$, is the downstream OLS degrees-of-freedom contribution on the limiting active class $\mathcal H_{\Omega_\star}\oplus \mathcal B_0$.
+The second term $\alpha^{-1} \norm{ \mathcal{L}(Z) }^2_{L^2}$ on the other hand captures the \emph{interaction} between the pre-training loss and the downstream regression problem.
+As the pre-training data starts to dominate the downstream data (i.e., $\alpha \to \infty$), the contribution of the second term correctly vanishes.
+The remaining term is the downstream OLS degrees-of-freedom contribution on the limiting active class; in the regular case $\mathcal B_0=\{0\}$, this reduces to the risk of well-specified OLS on $\mathcal H_{\Omega_\star}$.
 On the other hand, when pre-training data is relatively scarce compared to downstream (i.e., $\alpha \to 0$), the second term is dominant in \eqref{eq:master-compatible-dist}, as the bias of the learned pre-training features becomes the limiting factor in the two-stage estimator.
-In \Cref{sec:examples}, we instantiate our main theorem \Cref{thm:master-compatible} on several examples to illustrate how the assumptions translate over to concrete problem instances, and how the pre-training interaction term scales in practice.
+In \Cref{sec:examples}, we instantiate \Cref{thm:master-compatible} on several examples to illustrate how the assumptions translate over to concrete problem instances, and how the pre-training interaction term scales in practice.